Candle Weight Calculator

 Glossary of Terms Related to Candle Weight

-- The mass per unit volume of a material, often measured in grams per cubic centimeter (g/cm³).
-Different waxes have varying densities, affecting the weight calculation.
+The mass per unit volume of a material, measured in grams per cubic centimeter (g/cm³).
+The field defaults to 0.9; different waxes have varying densities, affecting the weight calculation.

-- The amount of space occupied by the candle container, calculated using the formula for a cylinder: π × Radius² × Height.
+The amount of space the candle occupies, calculated using the formula for a cylinder: π × (Diameter ÷ 2)² × Height.

 Frequently Asked Questions (FAQs) about the Candle Weight